-Once your communication strategy/plan is approved by the EUD, we expect you to coordinate major steps of this plan with the EUD to ensure greater impact.
+Once your CVP is approved by the EUD, we expect you to coordinate major steps of this plan with the EUD to ensure greater impact.

 Your Project Manager and the Info team must always be informed of every upcoming activity.